John Frusciante’s Guitars and Gear

 |One of the guitars John doesn’t use much, and he bought it mainly because Stevie Howe played one (same case with his ES-175).
 John noted that he feels like a totally different person playing this guitar, and that it doesn’t fit his particular style of playing.|

-On one of the more recent photos of John you can see him holding a Yamaha SG guitar.
-He used it on his latest album Letur-Lefr , not strictly for recording, but rather for developing initial ideas about the melody, which he would later record on the Roland MC-202.
+On one of the most recent photos of John you can see him holding a Yamaha SG guitar.
+He used it on his latest album, Letur-Lefr , not strictly for recording, but rather for developing initial ideas about the melody, which he would later record on the Roland MC-202.

 John Frusciante’s Acoustic Guitars:

 This is a vintage small-bodied Martin, built of all mahogany in the late ’50s.
 He used it to record most of the stuff on “The Empyrean” (acoustic guitar on “Central” was done by Johnny Marr), with Peppers on the songs “Road Trippin’” and “Venice Queen”, and on his perhaps best known song “The Past Recedes”.

-During one of John’s solo gigs the string broke on his Martin, and John had a backup 0-15, which leads me to believe that he actually owns two identical Martins 0-15.
+During one of John’s solo gigs the string broke on his Martin, and John had a backup 0-15, which leads us to believe that he actually owns two identical Martins 0-15.

 John played this Martin in an interview for Dutch television in September ’91.
 He most likely lost it in previously mentioned fire that caught his house.